When you join one of our trips, we want you to have peace of mind. In response to COVID-19, we’ve:

 See here for Maine's most up-to-date policies for visitors traveling from out-of-state.

-The total cost of this private trip is $425 per person.
+The listed price of this private trip is per person.
 Participating groups must have between four and ten people; if your party has fewer than four people, please check out our regular departure.

 For the two nights of this workshop, you’ll be camping in a section of the 30-acre outdoor campus of the Maine Primitive Skills School.
 You’ll have plenty of space at the campsite to set up tents, tarps, and/or camping hammocks, as well as a camp kitchen and any lounge chairs or camp games.
 You'll have access to clean field latrines (like an outhouse, but cleaner), equipped with a composting toilet system.
 Note that you’ll need to provide all of your own camping equipment and food, though we’ll be providing you with potable water.
 In accordance with the campus policy, we ask that you leave any alcoholic beverages at home.
 We'll send you a recommended gear list closer to the date of our workshop.